UNICEFECAR/USupport-entry-bundle/docs/ui-usage-manuals/mobile.md

 ### 3. Forgot Password

-Step 1: Open the USupport mobile application.
+Step 1: Open the uSupport mobile application.

 Step 2: Select a country and a language from the Welcome Screen.